wazuh/wazuh-documentation/source/amazon/integration.rst

 .. note:: The file ``/path-with-write-permission/amazon.log`` must be the same one you setup in the above step: `Run the python script to download the JSON data`_.

-Finnaly, restart the Wazuh manager to apply changes:
+Finally, restart the Wazuh manager to apply changes:

 a.
 For Systemd: ::